The State of Kerala has challenged the Citizenship (Amendment) Act, 2019 in an original suit under Article 131 of the Constitution of India.

 Thus, unlike other illegal migrants, this exception provides a pathway to citizenship for those who fulfill the conditions listed above.

 The filing of the suit has raised certain issues regarding the scope of Article 131.
-Specifically, it raises the question whether a federal unit, ie State in this case, may invoke this jurisdiction to challenge a central law.
+Specifically, it raises the question whether a federal unit, i.e. a state in this case, may invoke Article 131 to challenge a central law.

 1. Whether the Passport (Entry to India) Amendment Rules, 2015, Passport (Entry to India) Amendment Rules, 2016, Foreigners (Amendment) Order, 2015 and Foreigners (Amendment) Order, 2016 violate Articles 14, 21 and 25 of the Constitution of India?